JoshuaPark823/Blog_v2.0/my_blog/content/posts/singleton/index.en.md

 - Dealer 1: "Hey, I want to give Player 1 a card, have you given him one yet?"
 - Dealer 2: "No, go ahead please let me go home we don't need two people here."

-Not only would a game like this run unbelievably slowly, but there could be a number of bugs and race conditions that arise if even one dealer miscommunicates, doesn't act in time, or performs some operation without the dealer knowing.
+Not only would a game like this run unbelievably slowly, but there could be a number of bugs and race conditions that arise if even one dealer miscommunicates, doesn't act in time, or performs some operation without the other dealer knowing.

 # The Singleton